 Cash was provided in operating activities from customer receipts and collections on notes receivables.
 Cash was used in operating activities for the payment of salaries and benefits, the issuance of additional loans, and for the normal payment to vendors.
-Cash was provided in non-capital financing activities from the proceeds from the sale of land held for NCSU.
+Cash was provided in financing activities from the proceeds from the sale of loans.
+Cash was used in financing activities for payments to NC State University.
 Cash flows were generated in investing activities from interest earnings on investments.